Multiple myeloma and nutrition

 Research on mice also suggests that curcumin may slow the growth of multiple myeloma cells.

 Many people suffer from nausea and vomiting as a side effect of chemotherapy.
-Bland foods may be easier on your stomach.
-But, if you can handle meals with a little more spice, try a curry made with turmeric.
-Mustard and some types of cheese also contain the compound.
+Bland foods may be easier on your stomach, but if you can handle meals with a little more spice, try a curry made with turmeric.
+Mustard and some types of cheese also contain turmeric.